psy-ex/metrics/README.md

 includes modules for processing video files, running video encoding, and generating both numerical and visual reports from quality metrics.

-The three main scripts are:
+The four main scripts are:

 - `scores.py`: Compute detailed quality scores for a given source/distorted video pair.